k-e-w/k-e-w.github.io/_includes/page/jonathan-profile.md

 Product design and software development with 17 years experience making the Web.
-Currently: Product Design Director at Sprout Social.
+Currently, Product Design Director at Sprout Social.

 - Idea-to-market product design and management;